JackPoulis/edge_mesh_solidify/README.md

 # Edge solidify
 A python script for [Blender](https://www.blender.org/) to solidify edge only flat meshes.

+To use the script load it in Blender, select your edge only mesh and run the script.
+It works when in object mode only.
+The result will be a new mesh added on top of the original mesh on the same object.
 In the python script you can change the parameters height, width, z_offset, ends_offset

 ### Height